 Double room.
 Photo Courtesy: Hotel Die Fabrik

 However, with so much to see and do, you could spend weeks here without getting bored.
-Each of the Berlin neighbourhoods is unique in its own way, with its own personality, and something special to offer.
+Each of the Berlin neighbourhoods is unique in its own way, with its own personality and something special to offer.

 Hopefully, this guide has given you a better idea of where to stay in Berlin as well as the best neighbourhoods to stay in Berlin.
-Wherever you decide to stay we know you will have a blast exploring this dynamic city.
+Wherever you decide to stay, we know you will have a blast exploring this dynamic city.

-Read Next: How To Spend 3 Days In Berlin
+READ NEXT: How To Spend 3 Days In Berlin

-1 thought on “Where to Stay in Berlin: Guide to the Best Neighbourhoods and Hotels in Berlin”
+1 thought on “Where to Stay in Berlin | 2023 Guide”

 1. Oooh really looking forward to Berlin at Christmas, thanks for this list, I’m planning for when my sister comes to join me!
 Lovely hotels but actually this trip I’m staying longer so I’m going to do the co-living option Vonder Europe , they’re really nice and a bit more sensible for a longer stay.
 Definitely thinking about which hotel on your list would suit my sister though.